alexandrecuer/emoncms-docker/web/README.md

-# how to use the compose file
+# How to use the compose file ?

 From this folder, initialize the `/emoncms_conf` folder.
 Permissions are given to the current host user but this is not necessary.
 ```